Ordisoftware/Hebrew-Calendar/README.md

 #### TO DO - Version 10.1

 - Add option to select data layout order and sections to show in the monthly view.
-- Add option to choose font name for texts in the monthly view.
+- Add option to select font names for texts in the monthly view.

 #### 2022.11.03 - Version 10.0